hassamwazir/hassamwazir.github.io/_publications/2024-04-01-ROM-CAPABILITY-PAPER.md

 link: ''
 github: ''
 # code:
-citation: 'C. Lourido, Z. Waghoo, <b>H. K. Wazir</b>, N. Bhagat, and V. Kapila, "Using capability maps tailored to arm range of motion in VR exergames for rehabilitation," <i>in IEEE Engineering in Medicine & Biology Society</i>, 2024, accepted for publication.'
+citation: 'Citation: C. Lourido, Z. Waghoo, <b>H. K. Wazir</b>, N. Bhagat, and V. Kapila, "Using capability maps tailored to arm range of motion in VR exergames for rehabilitation," <i>in IEEE Engineering in Medicine & Biology Society</i>, 2024, accepted for publication.'
 ---